Tochigi Japan Travel Guide

 Many hotels, especially IHG properties, feature excellent onsen facilities.
 Check IHG Hotels for options.

-For diverse Asian accommodation choices, consider Agoda.
+For diverse Asian lodging options, consider Agoda.

 Find a comprehensive selection of hotels, ryokans, and other lodging options worldwide.